-The North Lakes Bicycle Route can be ridden from late spring to mid-fall.
+The North Lakes Bicycle Route can be ridden from late spring to mid-fall (typically May to September).
 Due to changing local conditions, it is difficult to predict any major wind patterns.
 Summer temperatures can be cool.

 Services are generally plentiful.
 There are some especially nice campgrounds and resorts in northern Wisconsin where people like to spend their vacations “at the lake.”
 Some cyclists may want to do this route during the colors of autumn.
 If you do, call ahead to verify campgrounds because many close after Labor Day.
 If staying indoors, make advance reservations.